erew123/alltalk_tts/README.md

 - 🔴 [Future to-do list & Upcoming updates](https://github.com/erew123/alltalk_tts?#-future-to-do-list)

 #### Updates
+**Dec 28th**- Finetuning has been updated to compact models and make the final steps easier (buttons basically).
+Narrator has been updated.
+If you wish to compact existing finetuned models, pre the update please see [here](https://github.com/erew123/alltalk_tts/issues/28)

-Dec 25th - Applied a small update to avoid a possible race condition on file naming with small sentences when generating narrator/character speech.
+**Dec 25th** - Applied a small update to avoid a possible race condition on file naming with small sentences when generating narrator/character speech.
 Please update if you are experiencing missing small bits of missing audio on narrator/character.

 #### &nbsp;&nbsp;&nbsp;&nbsp;🔄 **Minor updates/bug fixes list** can be found [here](https://github.com/erew123/alltalk_tts/issues/25)